 - The designs of the construction are nearly complete

 - The construction of the industrial park that is expected to attract people from South Sudan and DRCongo, the construction is scheduled to start this financial year

-By Our Reporter
+By Felix & Our Reporter

-He says any short falls as a result of low funding by the center are covered through interventions of development partners who continue to play important role in local governments.
+According to Mr Simon Alonga the deputy Chief Administrative Officer Koboko, says any short falls as a result of low funding by the central government are covered through interventions of development partners who continue to play important role in local governments.